 It might surprise you to learn that over 50% of students who completed the AHA recommended health history as part of our screening process had positive responses.
 Please click here to access a heath history questionnaire with ICD-9 codes to use in your practice for collecting cardiac histories and as an aid in billing insurance carriers.
 An ICD-10 version will be available soon.

 The quality of the EKG interpretation can make a difference between missing a critical finding or misreading a benign EKG as abnormal.
-The Max Schewitz Foundation's medical director and supporting cardiologists have interpreted the 60,000 young adults collected through our program.
+The Max Schewitz Foundation's medical director and supporting cardiologists have interpreted results for almost 90,000 young adults collected through our program.
 The CardeaScreen EKG machines we use are programmed with the latest version of the Seattle Criteria for interpreting EKGs of young athletic adults.
 This provides an optimum balance of catching potentially fatal heart conditions while minimizing false negatives and false positives.

 Service options and pricing

 - Equipment rental with interpretation services: $25 per EKG with an expectation of a minimum of 10 EKGs monthly